Pancakes at Horses

 While my personal taste leans more towards old-school classics and top-notch dim sum, I make every effort to suss out which boozy, more upscale affairs are worthy of your next special occasion gathering.
 Quality of the food matters above all; if I can tell a restaurant is phoning it in with gloppy hollandaise sauce, overcooked eggs and sugar bombs pretending to be pancakes, it doesn’t matter how great the ambience is.
 (That being said, if you’re looking to party, I’ve got you covered with guides for drag brunch and bottomless brunch.)

 Go to any of these restaurants on this list, and you’ll find delicious, well-made food with a distinct point of view and the kind of atmosphere conducive either to celebrating birthdays and other special occasions or catching up with friends or family.
 In practice, this means we’ll exclude a few great weekday options like Liu’s Cafe from this list, simply because the trendy Koreatown destination curtails its menu on the weekends to better serve the heavy crowds and the cramped space isn’t conducive to groups larger than one or two people.
-Of the more casual counter-service restaurants I’ve included, I think the meal is worth the wait and the hassle.
+Of the more casual or walk-in-only restaurants I’ve included, I think the meal is worth the wait and the hassle.
 From the Westside to the Eastside and neighborhoods beyond, these are L.A.’s very best brunch spots.

 The best brunch spots, ranked